\(\renewcommand\AA{\text{Å}}\)

 The following web services can also be accessed from computers that have internet access.
 All software needed for this access is included with GSAS-II.

-GSAS-II can directly access the Bilboa Crystallographic Server to utilize the k-SUBGROUPSMAG, k-SUBGROUPS and PseudoLattice web utilities for computation of space group subgroups, color (magnetic) subgroups & lattice search.
+GSAS-II can directly access the Bilbao Crystallographic Server to utilize the k-SUBGROUPSMAG, k-SUBGROUPS and PseudoLattice web utilities for computation of space group subgroups, color (magnetic) subgroups & lattice search.

 GSAS-II directly accesses capabilities in the ISOTROPY Software Suite from Brigham Young University for representational analysis and magnetism analysis.

-At the request of the program authors, other programs that can be accessed within GSAS-II are not included as part of the GSAS-II distribution and must be installed separately:
+At the request of the program authors, other programs that can be accessed within GSAS-II are not included as part of the GSAS-II distribution.
+These are listed below.
+See the web installation instructions for details on how they are installed.

 Dysnomia